Interplay between chemical order and magnetic properties in L1$_0$ FeNi (tetrataenite): A First-Principles Study

 Several studies in the past have investigated the MAE in L1$_0$ FeNi by means of first-principles calculations \cite{Alex, Miura2013, Lewis2014, freeman}.
 In addition, several experimentally measured values of MAE were also reported.
 However, very few investigations exists on the dependence of the MAE on the degree of chemical order in L1$_0$ FeNi.
 Kota and Sakuma~\cite{Kota2012} theoretically estimated the variation of MAE as a function of long-range order parameter for several L1$_0$ alloys including FeNi.
 They employed the tight-binding linear muffin-tin orbital method in conjunction with the CPA.
 They found that for FeNi, among other L1$_0$ alloys, the MAE is proportional to the power of the order parameter where the power varies from 1.6 to 2.4.

-We calculate the dependence of the MAE on the long range order parameter by sampling over 50 configurations for each value $P_z<1$, as described in Sec.~\ref{sec:computational_details}.
+We calculate the dependence of the MAE on the long range order parameter by sampling over 50 ferromagnetic configurations for each value $P_z<1$, as described in Sec.~\ref{sec:computational_details}.
+Note that we also use the $2 \times 2 \times 2$ supercell to calculate the MAE for $P_z=1$ to obtain consistent data.
 The results are plotted in Fig.~\ref{img:MAE_vs_LRO}, which shows the data for each individual configuration as well as the average value for each $P_z$.
 It can be seen that for $P_z=0$, even though the MAE for the individual configurations shows a large spread of $\pm 50 \mu$eV/f.u., the obtained average is very close to the expected value of 0\,$\mu$eV/f.u.
 This indicates that we sample a sufficient amount of configurations to obtain reliable averages.